 - Bad Future: Happens shortly after Superman's supposed death - Vandal Savage builds a Gravity Master device, murders the entire League, and then destroys the world as we know it without even meaning to.

 - Badass Beard: Superman sports one in the future.
-When he returns to the present, Wonder Woman is seemingly turned on by the new bearded Supes.
-In a nod to Status Quo Is God, Superman refutes any idea he might keep it.
+When he returns to the present, Wonder Woman approves of his new look, but in a nod to Status Quo Is God, Superman refutes any idea he might keep it.

 - Beware the Silly Ones: For all the powerful members in the very brief league, Toyman was the only one to succeed at seemingly dispose of Superman.Toyman: Superman go bye bye!